aosabook/500lines/image-filters/image-filters.markdown

 ### ImageFilterApp
-This is where everything is tied together, but we want as little as possible there.
+This is where everything is tied together, but we want as little as possible here.
 The App is hard to unit test (much of it is layout), but because we've pushed so much of the app's functionality into our own tested classes, we're able to assure ourselves that the important parts are working as intended.

 We set the size of the app, and do the layout.
 (These things are verified by running the app and making sure it looks okay — no matter how good the test coverage,